-She was assigned to Panama in January of 1989, looking forward to use her experience in spiritual counseling and formation as a staff member of the Panama Archdiocese’s Department of Vocation and Ministries.
-Sister Gerri did this work for less than a year when on December 20, 1989, the U.S. Army invaded Panama in an attempt to replace President Manuel Antonio Noriega.
+She was assigned to Panama in January of 1989.
+She was looking forward to use her experience in spiritual counseling and formation as a staff member of the Panama Archdiocese’s Department of Vocation and Ministries.
+Sister Gerri did this work for less than a year when on December 20th, 1989, the U.S. Army invaded Panama in an attempt to replace President Manuel Antonio Noriega.

 The shelling forced many Panamanians to flee their homes.
 They took refuge at Gorgas Hospital and Balboa High School.
 Sister Gerri and five other Maryknoll Sisters aided the refugees by coordinating distribution of food and medical supplies, serving as translators, and caring for the elderly among the refugees.

-Sister Gerri’s work with the homeless elderly continued 15 years later, when she worked with many in Panama who lost their homes when the town of Chorillo was bombed and destroyed by fire during the invasion.
-In conjunction with various churches and civic groups, Sister Gerri worked on a project to develop a residence for the elderly poor called Nueva Vida, or Foundation of New Life.
+Sister Gerri’s work with the homeless and elderly continued as she worked with many in Panama who lost their homes when the town of Chorillo was bombed and destroyed the invasion.
+In conjunction with various churches and civic groups, Sister Gerri worked on a project to develop a residence for the elderly who are less fortunate called Nueva Vida, or Foundation of New Life.